frank240889/AutoMusicTagFixer/README.md

 What does it offer?
 - Automatic correction to your audio files (mp3 files only for now).
 - It will be totally free(if license of ACR service allows me), open source and ad free.
 You can fork it and modified.
-Just give the credits for the base code.
+Just give me the credits for the base code.

 What does it correct?
 - Automatic, semi automatic and manual mode allows to correct title, artist, album, genre, track number, publication track year, cover art and filename (it will apply the same name of title, if is ON on Settings app).